capnproto/capnproto-rust/capnp-rpc/README.md

 The methods of the generated `Server` traits return a value of type `impl Future<Output = Result<(), ::capnp::Error>>`.
+As you have seen above,
-These can be implented as `async fn` methods returning `Result<(), ::capnp::Error>`.
+these can be implented as `async fn` methods returning `Result<(), ::capnp::Error>`.

-The response will be sent back to the method's caller once two things have happened:
+The RPC response will be sent back to the method's caller once two things have happened:

   1. The `Results` struct has been dropped.
-  2. The returned `Future` has resolved.
+  2. The method's returned `Future` has resolved.

 Usually (1) happens before (2).

-Here's an example of a method implementation that does not return immediately:
+Here's an example of a method implementation that does not return immediately because it awaits another request:

 ```rust
 struct MyQux {}